RhysTyler112/User-Centric-Frontend-Development--Build-n-Blend/README.md

 * A large amount of testing was done to ensure links between pages are working correctly on all pages.
 * Family and friends were asked to review the website for a better understanding of the user experience.
 * Dev Tools was used to test how the site looks on various screen sizes.

+### Bugs and Fixes

+*   Could not get background images through CSS to show once after being pushed and live on gitpages, fixed this by using correct path to image.
+*   No know bugs

 ### Lighthouse Report